tripal/tripal_file/docs/usage.rst

 .. image:: ./file_add2.png

 Otherwise you can provide a remote URL for the file.
+If you have files on your site that are not managed by Tripal, you can use a URL here that points to the full path on your site.
+In both of these cases file size and md5 checksum cannot be automatically generated.
+Alternatively, you can use a public:// prefix for local files, in which case the file size and md5 checksum can be automatically included.
+As an example, you might upload a file to your local filesystem in the directory
+`sites/default/files/bulk_data/`
+and then you could specify a Remote URL of `public://bulk_data/Citrus_sinensis-scaffold00001.fasta`

 .. note::